benmvp/benmvp.com/content/posts/configurability-design-system/index.md

 However, what happens when your app needs to support dark mode?
 Or what if you want the Admin portal of your app to have a different color palette from the customer-facing side?
 Your component now can have multiple different color schemes.
 And now, you're **effectively supporting theming** in your components.
 You're still not allowing a component to have an arbitrary color palette, but it can indirectly support different colors via a specified or inherited theme.

+So instead of the text of a component being explicitly dark gray, it'll instead be an abstracted `text-body-color`.
+In the default theme, the text will be dark gray, but for the "dark mode" theme it'll likely be white.

 **My suggestion:** Approach theming with caution.
 A theming engine is not only complex to build, but also complex to design & develop components with proper color abstractions.
 Only build it if your apps really need it.
 If you find apps having to hack CSS in order to customize colors, then you can consider adding a theming engine.

 ## 4. User interaction